JohnKnee3/Employee-Tracker/scribble.md

 SELECT \* FROM items
 LEFT JOIN categories ON items.category_id = categories.id;
 Was the simple way to join to tables from the quiz.

+12.4.3 Set up the voters table in the schema.sql and gave it this

+## new time stamp feature.

+CREATE TABLE voters (
+id INTEGER AUTO_INCREMENT PRIMARY KEY, first_name VARCHAR(30) NOT NULL,
+last_name VARCHAR(30) NOT NULL,
+email VARCHAR(50) NOT NULL,
+created_at DATETIME DEFAULT CURRENT_TIMESTAMP
+);
+--

+then we seeded 50 voters in seeds.sql.
+/
+/
+/